 With A12X chip and the upgraded RAM, the iPad can easily run a full-fledged web browser.
 Despite having such robust hardware, the tablet still uses a mobile web browser.
 It’s nothing but a paradox in itself.

 I don’t think the lack of “Guest mode” is a big deal, but it’s worth consideration.
 Many a time, I have to hand over my iPad to my colleague or even a family member–with a heavy heart.
 And each time I hand over the device, I wish there was a multi-user interface so that I could allow only selected stuff and keep all of my more personal things at a fair distance.

 I guess I’m not the only one who is asking for a guest mode on iPad.
 The good thing is Apple can easily make it happen.
 So, it’s the question of when and not how.

 Before wrapping up, I would like to mention one more thing: Wouldn’t it be better if there was an option to plug up the USB-C hard drive so that files can be directly imported to the iPad?
 Yeah, it would be handy for many reasons.
-Despite no technical limitation, Apple failed to bring this functionality on board.
+Despite no technical limitations, Apple failed to bring this functionality onboard.

 Don’t Get Me Wrong…MacBook Pro Is A Masterpiece.
 But iPad Pro Is Unique In Its Own Way…

-Having given a shot to iPad Pro 12.9″ for so long as my main device, I’ve come to the conclusion that iPad is designed for a specific purpose.
-It’s more live, approachable and elegant.
-And if you want to want to have a device that can fit into most of your needs, you can’t go wrong with it.
+Having given a shot to iPad Pro 12.9″ for so long as my main device, I’ve come to the conclusion that the iPad is designed for a specific purpose.
+It’s more live, approachable, and elegant.
+And if you want to have a device that can fit into most of your needs, you can’t go wrong with it.

 Keep in mind; the iPad can’t yet become the full replacement to a laptop–let alone MacBook Pro.
 But then again it all depends on what your requirement is.